consolewitch/vagr_nginx/README.txt

 Starting the box:
 =================
-	From inside the vagr_nginx direcotry type the following command:
+	From inside the vagr_nginx directory type the following command:
 	# vagrant up

 	as the script completes it will give you the address where you can